axelsvanfeldt/globetrotter/README.md

 Globetrotter is a modern Wordpress theme for anyone who loves travelling!

 With featues such as "Planned Trips" and "Places Visited", Globetrotter will easily help you display your adventures on interactive map charts.

-An demo sample of the theme can be viewed at https://codeant.se
+A demo sample of the theme can be viewed at https://codeant.se

 ## How to install: